 Styling a master bedroom dresser doesn’t have to be complicated or costly.
-See how this master bedroom dresser styling was created by removing an unsightly TV and shopping my home for meaningful, beautiful decor.
+Our master bedroom dresser looks so much better after removing the unsightly TV and shopping our home for meaningful, beautiful décor.

 The Master Bedroom Dilemma

 I recently shared on Instagram my struggle with TV in the master bedroom.
 My husband is a night owl and likes to decompress by watching Seinfeld every night (no objection there).
 The problem is, I end up getting sucked into watching TV way too late.
 He can operate on very little sleep, while I need a solid 8-9 hours…no exceptions.

 I finally made the decision to remove the TV after we installed our custom drapes in the master bedroom.
-The big black box was killing the new aesthetic, on top of the fact that I was chronically sleep deprived.
-The TV had to go.
-Here’s a really good article weighing the pros and cons of having a TV in the master bedroom.
+The big black box was killing the new aesthetic, on top of the fact that I was chronically sleep deprived, so it had to go.

 Master Bedroom Dresser Styling